MicrosoftDocs/learn/learn-pr/wwl-azure/examine-azure-stream-analytics-azure-functions/includes/12-asa-outputs.md

 ## Output batch size

 Azure Stream Analytics uses variable-size batches to process events and write to outputs.
-Typically the Stream Analytics engine doesn't write one message at a time, and uses batches for efficiency.
+Typically the Stream Analytics engine does not write one message at a time, and uses batches for efficiency.
 When the rate of both the incoming and outgoing events is high, Stream Analytics uses larger batches.
 When the egress rate is low, it uses smaller batches to keep latency low.

 The following table explains some of the considerations for output batching: